 If you've read the stories about lottery curse victims, you might worry that buying a lottery ticket isn't worth it.
 Who wants to risk winning a Powerball or Mega Millions jackpot when there is a chance that your windfall will end up in suicide, murder, or financial ruin?

-Luckily, while there many people who don't know how to handle a sudden windfall, there are even more lottery winners who use their winnings to make a positive difference in their lives and their communities.
+Luckily, while there are many people who don't know how to handle a sudden windfall, there are even more lottery winners who use their winnings to make a positive difference in their lives and their communities.
 Here are seven lottery success stories that will inspire you to buy a ticket.

 1. A Powerball Jackpot Lets a Cowboy Keep Ranching

 Things were looking bad for 23-year-old Neal Wanless back in 2009.
-The down-on-his-luck cowboy was behind on his property taxes, could not make basic repairs around the ranch, and was trying to sell scrap metal for a little bit of extra cash.
+The down-on-his-luck cowboy was behind on his property taxes, couldn't make basic repairs around the ranch, and was trying to sell scrap metal for a little bit of extra cash.
 He was one of the poorest ranchers in Todd County, South Dakota, which is already one of the least prosperous areas in America.

-On a feed run to a local town (which was prophetically named Winner), Neal decided to take a risk and spend a little of his hard-earned cash on a Powerball ticket.
+On a feed run to a local town (prophetically named Winner), Neal decided to take a risk and spend a little of his hard-earned cash on a Powerball ticket.
 He spent $5 on five plays and selected numbers from family members' birth dates.

 Neal Wanless said he was going to continue to work the ranch, but he'd put also put part of the money to work helping others in his community.
 "That's just the way it is in this part of the state, people help people, we know one another," said Timothy Grablander, mayor of the town where Wanless' ranch is located.